GestSIS/GestSIS_Alarm/README.md

 ## Usage

-The projet has one command that you can execute without running the web server:
+The project has one command that you can execute without running the web server:

 ### retrieve_mail